 If you’ve ever planned a road trip, you know you can’t map out your journey until you determine your destination.
 A project’s no different: You can’t hit the ground running—or even establish a plan for execution—until you know what the project entails.
 That’s where a project brief comes in.

 While a project plan outlines how a project will get done, a project brief defines the who, what, when, where, and why, setting clear expectations for stakeholders on the front end.
 Think of it as the “true north” that keeps your project on track.
 Once work begins, you can use the project brief to help prevent scope creep and guide decisions all the way to completion.

-Step Three: Gather the Contents for a Project Brief
+Step 3: Gather the contents for a project brief

 Quite often, you’ll receive a ton of project details.
 Pages upon pages of requirements, team biographies, invoicing instructions, contractual clauses, and the like.
 It’s very critical that you read through all of that documentation.
 But when it comes to creating a plan, this is what you need to know to create a project brief.
 No matter what type of project you’re managing, you need to recap the following items in your project brief: